Feeds pull streams of content from websites or social networks into your program. Connect Twitter, Pinterest, or any site with a standard RSS Feed.

-- You can edit the other fields (Nickname, Channels, Publishing Rules) at any time.
+- You can edit the other fields (Nickname, Topics, Publishing Rules) at any time.

 - If you want to give the feed a new name, enter a Feed Nickname.

 - The nickname is optional and can be edited later.
 If you do not enter a nickname, we will name the feed based on the content source.
-For example, content from @socialchorus would say published by '@socialchorus'.
-In our SocialChorus Now program, we prefer the nickname 'SocialChorus Twitter'.
+For example, content from @firstup_io would say published by '@firstup_io'.
+In our Firstup program, we prefer the nickname 'Firstup Twitter'.

-- Under Channels, choose one or more channels.
+- Under Topics, choose one or more topics.

 - Under Publishing Rules, select the boxes to apply the desired settings.
 The Publishing Rules will apply to all content in the feed by default.
 Individual posts can be edited to change the Shareable or Published status of that specific content.

 - Allow content to be shared